Proteins play an important role in supporting optimal body functioning and health. For example, they:

 - fight off disease

-Proteins are found in the blood of healthy individuals.
-However, they shouldn’t be present in the urine in high amounts.
-Urine protein electrophoresis (UPEP) can determine if there’s protein in the urine.
+Proteins are found in the blood of healthy people.
+However, you shouldn’t have a lot of protein in your urine.
+Urine protein electrophoresis (UPEP) is a test your doctor can use to determine if there’s protein in your urine.
 It can also help your doctor find out how much of each type of protein is present.

-A doctor will usually order a UPEP if he or she suspects that you have a condition that causes elevated protein levels in urine, such as multiple sclerosis.
+Your doctor will usually order a UPEP test if they suspect that you have a condition that causes elevated protein levels in urine, such as multiple sclerosis or nephrotic syndrome.

 Your doctor may also order this test if an earlier test showed there was protein in your urine.
-In this case, the doctor will use UPEP to monitor any treatment or disease progress.
+In this case, your doctor will use UPEP to monitor any treatment or disease progress.

-The majority of globulins are produced in the liver and include four main types of proteins.
-They are:
+Most globulins are produced in the liver.
+They include four main types of proteins:

 - alpha-1 globulin